 Of what we have seen, the Penguin algorithm targets the following:

 * Too many exact match keywords used in external links

 * Anything that was listed on the Google Link Schemes page.

 There is no human interference here.
 Penguin is just an algorithm.
-It works on a formula that is developed by the engineers of Google, and monitors how a website or web page ranks.
-It is said that the Penguin algorithm is a signaling system for the Google Search Quality team, making them aware to the happenings of unnatural linking.
+It works on a formula that is developed by the engineers of Google and monitors how a website or web page ranks.
+It is said that the Penguin algorithm is a signalling system for the Google Search Quality team, making them aware of the happenings of unnatural linking.